moss-l/bhs-js-testing/boolean-simplification.md

 `return`, but we do need to make sure that the test conditions are comprehensive, meaning that every value of `speed` will satisfy one of them.
-We can make the latter much easier to see, and halve the number of comparisons we need to do, if we chain the `if` statements and remove the parts of the test conditions that are handled by earlier
+We can make the latter much easier to see, and halve the number of comparisons we need to think about, if we chain the `if` statements and remove the parts of the test conditions that are handled by earlier cases:
-cases:

 ```javascript
 if (speed < 61) {